Apple Card: History

+The Wall Street Journal reported in June 2023 that Goldman Sachs had entered into discussions with American Express to explore the possibility that American Express might take over the partnership, replacing Goldman.

 Enrollment

 Instant issuance

 Users can apply for an Apple Card directly from within the Wallet app.
 Upon approval, a digital Apple Card is made available immediately on all of the user's devices.
 Users also can order a physical card for use at locations that do not accept contactless payments.

 The physical card does not display numbers on the front; instead, users receive a 16-digit virtual card number for websites and apps that do not accept Apple Pay.
 Apple Card details are accessible in the user's iCloud Keychain and can be auto-filled into online forms.

 Titanium card

 Apple has designed a titanium Apple Card for shopping at locations where Apple Pay contactless payment is not accepted.
 The logos on the card are engraved, and the cardholder's name is laser-etched onto the card.
 The card has no card number, CVV security code, expiration date, or signature printed on the card.

 On delivery, users with the iPhone XS and above can activate the physical card by moving their phone near a NFC tag concealed within the card's packaging.
 Users with an iPhone X or earlier need to open the Wallet app before tapping the phone against the card.